-Emergency-related situations are those that, if not identified and managed properly, may lead to long-term consequences or death.
-Ophthalmological emergencies typically present with symptoms such as diplopia, visual loss, ocular motility impairment, or anisocoria.
+Emergency-related situations are those if not identified and managed properly, may lead to long term consequences or death.
+Ophthalmological emergencies typically present with symptoms such as visual loss, diplopia, ocular motility impairment or anisocoria.
 Acute vision loss is a common, alarming symptom in the emergency setting that can be presented as a transient problem (lasting less than 24 hours) or persistent (lasting more than 24 hours) (1).

 Multiple sclerosis (MS) is a chronic inflammatory immune-mediated neurological disease, which is associated with demyelinating and axonal damaging of the central nervous system (CNS) (2, 3).
 MS is considered one of the most common neurological diseases affecting young adults (2).
-The clinical presentation is varied and depends on the brain and spinal cord region involved (4).
+The clinical presentation is varied and depends on the region of the brain and spinal cord involved (4).
 However, common manifestations are sensory-motor deficits, visual symptoms, fatigue, and weakness.
+Early ophthalmologic signs of MS can be optic neuritis (ON), diplopia, or blurred vision (5).
+ON is the initial manifestation in 15-20% of MS cases, almost always presenting unilaterally and simultaneous bilateral ON is a rare occurrence (6).
+Here, we reported a case of MS with bilateral ON who was referred to the emergency department with acute blindness.